Vluiny/n8n-portofolio/Free Templates/README.md

 - **Groq / Gemini** — AI processing
 - **Slack / Telegram** — Notifications
 - **Tally Forms** — Form input
+- *And many more integrations*

 ---

 ## 📌 How to Use

+1. Browse the folders and choose a template
-1. Download the `.json` file of the template you want
+2. Download the `.json` file
-2. Import into n8n (Workflows → Import from File)
+3. Import into n8n (Workflows → Import from File)
-3. Connect your own credentials
+4. Review all nodes and replace placeholders with your own credentials
-4. Adjust fields as needed
+5. Adjust fields as needed
-5. Activate the workflow
+6. Activate the workflow

 ---